DBska/server/README.md

 directory mysql with a DDL.sql.
 That file should be used to build a db named PHT for testing the soci connection from the server code.
 The db should be build before running the code.
 This is the current working code.
+CURRENT.

 Required libraries
 ==================

-To run, the software requires the following libraries:
+The software requires the following libraries:
 1. SOCI - The C++ Database Access Library.
 Version: 3.2.2
 2. BOOST C++ Libraries.
 Version: 1.59.0
 3. Google Protocol Buffer.
 Version: 2.6.1